reduxframework/redux-framework/readme.txt

 = Can I use Redux for Gutenberg even while having another Page Builder? =

-The basic need or requirement for the Gutenberg Template Library is the latest WordPress version.
+The basic need or requirement for the Gutenberg Template, Layout, and Pattern Library is the latest WordPress version.
 Should you need help, you can <a href="https://redux.io/contact/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">get in touch with us.</a>

-= Can I use the Gutenberg Template Library on client websites? =
+= Can I use the Gutenberg Template, Layout, and Pattern Library on client websites? =

 Yes!
 You can certainly use Redux on yours as well as your client's websites.

 = Will Redux slow down my website? =

 Absolutely not!
-The Gutenberg Template Library plugin is built with ease and performance in mind.
+The Gutenberg Template, Layout, and Pattern Library plugin is built with ease and performance in mind.
 Its module architecture and the clean code keep it extremely fast.
 Every performance issue that seems to be coming from Redux is actually the integration code of third-party developers.
 If you're having issues let us know, and we'll try to help you out.